-This year, fresh cut trees are in-stock now and will be available until Christmas Eve, December 24th.
+This year, fresh cut trees are arriving the week of November 25th and will be available until Christmas Eve, December 24th.
 Live trees are in-stock year round.

 Art's Nursery carries a wonderful selection of fresh cut Christmas trees from late November until Christmas Eve.